confluentinc/ksql/docs/developer-guide/serialization.rst

 The ``JSON`` format supports JSON values.

-The JSON format supports all of KSQL's data types.
-(See :ref:`data-types` for details).
-Though, as JSON itself does not support a map type, KSQL serializes ``MAP``s as JSON objects.
-Because of this the JSON format can only support ``MAP``s with ``STRING`` keys.
+The JSON format supports all of KSQL's ref:`data types <data-types>`.
+As JSON does not itself support a map type, KSQL serializes ``MAP``s as JSON objects.
+Because of this the JSON format can only support ``MAP`` objects that have ``STRING`` keys.

-The serialized object should be a Kafka serialized string containing a valid JSON value.
+The serialized object should be a Kafka-serialized string containing a valid JSON value.
 The foramt supports JSON objects and top-level primitives, arrays and maps.
 See below for more info.

 JSON Objects